 Only in this current house have I had a ‘real’ room for my writing.
 I have a window behind me so I get lots of natural light but I’m not distracted to stare out of it.

 My desk is a good size and allows a monitor to sit out of the way.
 I use my laptop but like to connect it to a monitor and use a normal keyboard as I don’t like these dinky little laptop screens.

 This room is also where I do crafts and run my business so I had to make concessions for those.
-So my desk has pens (yay all the pretty colours!), post-its, notepads for my writing but also a place for my finished products and crafting tools.
+My desk has pens (yay all the pretty colours!) post-its, notepads for my writing but also a place for my finished products and crafting tools.

 I like that my desk is set in this corner.
 It makes this part of the room feel like a Writing Nook.
 The rest of the room has large units full of craft items, business stuff etc so the majority of my writing is just here at this desk.

 Having this specific place for my writing allows me to get in the zone for writing.
 It is a workspace (granted not just for writing) but its function is for working.
 I need that, I find that just having this space for writing mentally prepares me for the task.

 I even have a massive stack of “scrap paper” under the desk for when I am printing scenes for editing or scribbling large spider diagrams.

 In this space, I am focused.
 All the distractions are removed (excepted the coloured pens oh and the tiny dinos…next to my Dymo labeller, can you see them?).